 “Shhh… keep it down; I have a silent migraine.”
 Yes, you read it right; – a silent migraine.
 What in the world is a silent migraine?

-Have you ever heard someone say they have a migraine, but they don’t have a headache?
+Have you ever heard someone say they have a migraine but don’t have a headache?
 What?!
 Yes, that was my reaction, too!
-Aren’t you suppose to have head pain when you have a migraine?
+Aren’t you supposed to have head pain when you have a migraine?
 According to my research, you don’t necessarily have to be.
 You can have a migraine without a headache.
-Migraine without pain is another baffling phenomenon that many people are not familiar with or do not understand.
-If you haven’t had chronic migraines and have not experienced the frustration of having all the mysterious symptoms migraines can bring, perhaps, you would not have heard of silent migraines.
+Migraine without pain is another baffling phenomenon that many people are unfamiliar with or do not understand.
+If you haven’t had chronic migraines and have not experienced the frustration of having all the mysterious symptoms migraines can bring, you would not have heard of silent migraines.

 During one of my neurologist visits, I was reluctant to bring up what I was feeling lately.
 I did not want him to think I was going crazy.
-I had all the migraine aura, yet I didn’t feel pain and, I told him this.
-I waited for him to look at me and say, “that’s impossible!” but instead, he gave me a sympathetic look and said, “You are suffering from acephalgic migraine, sometimes called “silent” migraine.”
+I had all the migraine aura, yet I didn’t feel pain, and I told him this.
+I waited for him to look at me and say, “That’s impossible!” but instead, he gave me a sympathetic look and said, “You are suffering from acephalgic migraine, sometimes called “silent” migraine.”
 A what?!
-I was shocked to hear this – a migraine without the headache!
+I was shocked to hear this – a migraine without a headache!
 Isn’t migraine always associated with pain?
 I guess not.
 I left the clinic knowing that I wasn’t going crazy after all.

-I’ve learned from that visit that silent migraines could bring out some if not all migraine aura without the head pain.
-Though hard to comprehend, silent migraines sounded fascinating to me, so I tried to educate myself.
+I’ve learned from that visit that silent migraines could bring out some, if not all, migraine aura without head pain.
+Though hard to comprehend, silent migraines fascinated me, so I tried to educate myself.
 Don’t let the name fool you.
 Silent migraines can still be enfeebling.
 Migraine aura such as

 - light sensitivity